 Health and Safety Requirements

-Effective Monday, April 4, the use of face coverings throughout the New Jersey campuses — in classrooms and elsewhere — will be optional for all individuals.
-(Face coverings will still be required in health-care settings and any other settings mandated by law.)
-While the face covering requirement have been lifted, we want to emphasize that anyone who wishes to continue to wear a mask may certainly do so.
+The use of face coverings throughout the New Jersey campuses — in classrooms and elsewhere — is no longer required except in health-care settings and any other settings mandated by law.
+While the face covering requirement is no longer in effect, as case numbers continue to rise with the spread of more transmissible variants, we encourage the use of face coverings in indoor public spaces and promote a mask-friendly environment where anyone who wishes to wear a mask can and should do so.

 General Use and Requirements of Face Coverings

-- The CDC’s mask recommendations include the following:
+- The Center for Disease Control’s mask recommendations include the following:

 - Check that your mask fits snugly around your nose, mouth, and chin.

 - Add layers of material; for example, wear one disposable mask under a cloth mask.

 - Knot and tuck ear loops of a three-ply mask.